DegreeBachelor of Science with a major in Applied Exercise Science

 2. Academic transcripts must reflect an overall high school grade point average (GPA) of 2.5, in addition to a GPA of 2.5 in all science and math courses.

-3. Scholastic Achievement Test (SAT) scores must be submitted.
+3. Scholastic Achievement Test (SAT) is optional.

 4. A health record must be submitted which indicates specific findings regarding applicant's complete physical exam.